Dominic-Mutiso/survival-analysis/README.md

 ```

 ### 1.1.2) **Case 2:** `0 = "Event"` and `1 = "Censored"`
 CDISC ADaM ADTTE dataset has variable *cnsr* coded as 0 for "Event" and 1 for "Censored".
-Recall  R interprets 1 = "Event" and 0 = "Censored".
+Recall  R interprets 1 as "Event" and 0 as "Censored".
 If you do not want to recode, thanks to `Surv_CNSR()` function from `ggsurvfit` package that takes care of that.
 It uses CDISC ADaM ADTTE coding conventions- censor = 1, status/event = 0.

 ```r
 install.packages("ggsurvfit")